OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - **We report the most stringent government policy** with the highest ordinal value.
 If the most stringent policy is only present in a limited geographic area or sector, we use a binary flag variable to describe this scope and reflect whether the policy is targeted or general the binary flag model is described in detail here in the [codebook](codebook.md)
 - **Notes and Web Archived links:** For every change we make in the database, we add a note, with a website link to where the information was found.
 In order to save the webpage that we gained the information from, we webarchive the link.
 This saves the page on the date that it was accessed to prevent it being lost.
 These may look like this http://web.archive.org/web/20200517163106/https://covid19.govt.nz/, or http://archive.vn/XifX8.
  - The index methodology can be found [here](index_methodology.md)  detailing how the different indices are calculated
- - If there are stricter restrictions on a weekend, we record these stricter policies for just the Saturday and Sunday dates, and the less stringent ones on weekdays, so each data point accurately reflects the situation in that country on that given day
+ - **If there are stricter restrictions on a weekend**, we record these stricter policies for just the Saturday and Sunday dates, and the less stringent ones on weekdays, so each data point accurately reflects the situation in that country on that given day
- - If coding a country with a contested government or multiple ruling parties, we follow the guidance to code the dominant tendency, and record the policies of the more formalised government, or the one which governs the larger proportion of the population
+ - **If coding a country with a contested government or multiple ruling parties**, we follow the guidance to code the dominant tendency, and record the policies of the more formalised government, or the one which governs the larger proportion of the population
- - Besides the guidance for C8, we do not code non-COVID policies for other indicators, such as those resulting from civil war or natural disasters.
+ - **We do not code non-COVID policies for other indicators besides the guidance for C8**, such as those resulting from civil war or natural disasters.
+ - **Where vaccination and testing exemptions are in place we report the most stringent policy**.
+Exemptions may include less stringent restrictions for people who have evidence of COVID-19 vaccination, a negative PCR test, or of immunity).
+Therefore the coding reflects the more stringent government policies applied to people who do not have an exemption (ie. usually a required closure or behaviour).
+The only time we would report the lower policy is if anyone can arrive and get tested onsite with a rapid test to gain entry.
+We would not code this as a required closure, as anyone can ‘test out’ of restrictions easily.
+Such at-the-door testing must apply to all sectors within the indicator, and be a government policy, not that of a private business.

  ## Interpretation guide changelog
+- 8 July 2021: V1.10 added guidance for vaccination/exemptions coding, added Vaccination policy interpretation guidance, edits to C1 for school holidays
 - 14 June 2021: V1.9 replaced 'federal government' with 'national government' in C8 detail about subnational data, and added guidance on LFT to H2
 - 24 May 2021: V1.8 added in new guidance for non-COVID policies to General
 - 5 May 2021: V1.7 added in new guidance for C8, C4, H7, H8, and General